Southeastern National Wildlife Refuges

 History of National Wildlife Refuges

 In 1903 President Theodore Roosevelt created the first National Wildlife Refuge at Pelican Island in Sebastian, Florida to protect brown pelican breeding grounds.
-The refuge system has since grown to more than 553 refuges across the nation, protecting more than 150 million acres.
+The refuge system has since grown to more than 566 national wildlife refuges spanning approximately 100 million acres of lands and 750 million acres of oceans in the United States.